-- The larger 14mm piston diameter in the Magura HS33 lever compared to the standard piston in the Shimano lever means there is no loss of power despite the lever activating two calipers.
+- The larger 14mm piston diameter in the Magura HS33 lever, compared to the standard piston in the Shimano or Magura disc lever, means there is no loss of power despite the lever activating two calipers.

 - This system means that both front and rear brakes can be applied simultaneously via one lever.